-4.15.1.1 Protect/retain the visual primacy of Churches, their plantings and the simplicity and sense of spaciousness around the churches.

-- a) Retain the simplicity of the grounds around the Churches and protect the trees and plantings.
-Retain a sense of spaciousness. - b) Buildings, other structures or plantings must not compromise the primacy of the Church.
+- 4.15.1.1 Try to protect/retain the visual primacy of Churches, their plantings and the simplicity and sense of spaciousness around the churches. - a) Try to retain the simplicity of the grounds around the Churches and protect the trees and plantings.
+Try to retain a sense of spaciousness. - b) Buildings, other structures or plantings should not compromise the primacy of the Church.